ViralS-longnd/backpacksplit/readme.md

 ``` bash
 $ php artisan vendor:publish --provider="LongND\BackpackSplit\BackpackSplitServiceProvider"
 ```
-With DemoCrudController in App\Http\Controller\Admin\DemoCrudController we edit it:
+With DemoCrudController in App\Http\Controller\Admin\DemoCrudController we edit it if you have a default CRUD Controller:

 ``` bash
 namespace App\Http\Controllers\Admin;